 Largemouth Bass Fishing: Must-Have Effortless Weed Tips

-Largemouth Bass Fishing in Dense Vegetation: What Changes?
+Largemouth Bass Fishing in Weeds: What Changes?

-Several patterns appear repeatedly in these environments:
+Several patterns repeat in these environments:

-Because of this, largemouth bass fishing in weeds should not mimic open-water tactics.
+Because of this, largemouth bass fishing in weeds should not imitate open-water tactics.
 Long, fast retrieves often fail because they do not match how bass expect prey to behave inside cover.
-A lure that slips into the right pocket, falls naturally, and pauses at the right moment will usually outfish a lure that is simply thrown through the area.
+A lure that slips into a gap and pauses there may produce a bite where a faster presentation produces nothing at all.

-Dense cover changes bass behavior.
+- Dense cover changes bass behavior.

-Accuracy matters more than distance.
+- Accuracy matters more than distance.

 Gear Choices for Largemouth Bass Fishing in Weeds